 Outdoor RV storage is the most common option available.
-Storage facilities often have longer parking spaces that are secure behind the main gate.
-These can range anywhere from 20 ft. (suitable for most pop-ups, smaller camper vans), to 30 ft. (most camper vans, the smallest fifth wheels and medium-sized RVs) to larger 35 ft. spaces (suitable for medium-sized fifth-wheels and motor homes).
+Storage facilities often have longer parking spaces that located behind the main gate.
+These can range anywhere from 20 ft. (suitable for most Class B motorhomes, pop-ups, smaller camper vans), to 30 ft. (most Class C motorhomes, camper vans and the smallest fifth-wheels) to larger 35 ft. spaces (suitable for most Class A motorhomes and medium-sized fifth-wheels).
 Outdoor RV storage is typically the most economical storage solution.

 Indoor RV storage is often available at facilities offering drive-up storage.
 Units as small as 10’ x 15’ can be used for all but the largest pop-up trailers.
-Units 10’ by 20’ are most common and can hold pop-ups, smaller camper vans and similar RVs.
-Larger units up to 10’ x 30’ and bigger are available in some markets.
+Units 10’ by 20’ are most common and can hold most Class B motorhomes, pop-ups and smaller camper vans.
+Units up to 10’ x 30’ and bigger are available in some markets for larger Class C motorhomes and Class A RVs.
 Indoor storage units offer the greatest level of security but are often more costly than outdoor or covered RV parking spaces.

 Covered storage is less prevalent at storage facilities and can vary between a roof with no walls (sometimes called a “ramada” in the southwest U.S.) or indoor parking spaces within a large warehouse-like facility.
-Facilities with covered RV parking often have assigned parking spots akin to outdoor facilities.
+Facilities with covered RV parking for Class A, B, and C RVs often have assigned parking spots akin to outdoor facilities.
 Covered parking is typically more expensive than outdoor storage, but less than a drive-up unit that has its own locking gate.

 Availability varies by location, so make sure you check our facility near you or with your local store manager to see the options available nearby.